 On Location-Scene Breakdown (6:31)

 Move on to the second location for the series - the Red Room.
 Follow photographer, Kate Woodman, as she establishes the scene and narrative goal for this scene.
 Look at model posing, wardrobe intention, camera settings, lighting, and prop placement.
-Understand the mindset of the characters to set the mood and narrative storytelling intention for the scene.
+Understand the mindset of the characters to set the mood and narrative intention for the scene

 On Location-Photoshoot (5:43)